Anton Luckievich: At the time of the Belarusian Democratic Republic

-On 1 December 1919 Luckievič returned to Minsk.
-After a rift in the Rada of the Belarusian Democratic Republic he became President of the Council of Ministers of the Supreme Rada of the Belarusian Democratic Republic.
-However, having failed to come to an agreement with Poland, Luckievič resigned on 28 February 1920 and left for Viĺnia.
+On 1 December 1919, Luckievič returned to Minsk.
+After a rift in the Rada of the Belarusian Democratic Republic, he became President of the Council of Ministers of the Supreme Rada of the Belarusian Democratic Republic.
+However, having failed to come to an agreement with Poland, Luckievič resigned on 28 February 1920 and left for Vilnius.

 In Western Belarus

-In Viĺnia Luckievič resumed publishing the newspaper "Naša Niva" and published the books "Naša Niva" and “Памяці Івана Луцкевіча” (“In Memory of Ivan Luckievič”).
+In Vilnius, Luckievič resumed publishing the newspaper "Naša Niva" and published the books "Naša Niva" and “Памяці Івана Луцкевіча” (“In Memory of Ivan Luckievič”).
 In July 1920 he was briefly imprisoned by the Bolsheviks authorities.

-In 1921 Luckievič became President of the Belarusian National Committee in Viĺnia.
-He also taught in the Belarusian Gymnasium of Viĺnia and, in 1921, founded the Belarusian Scholar Council which would merge later with the Society of the Belarusian Schools.
+In 1921, Luckievič became President of the Belarusian National Committee in Vilnius.
+He also taught in the Belarusian Gymnasium of Vilnius and, in 1921, founded the Belarusian Scholar Council, which would later merge with the Society of the Belarusian Schools.
 He was also instrumental in establishing the Ivan Luckievič Belarusian Museum.

-In 1922 he headed the Belarusian Central Electoral Committee in Viĺnia and formulated the tactics and structure of the Belarusian Deputy Club, a Belarusian fraction in the Polish Sejm.
+In 1922 he headed the Belarusian Central Electoral Committee in Vilnius and formulated the tactics and structure of the Belarusian Deputy Club, a Belarusian fraction in the Polish Sejm.
 Luckievič wrote extensively for several newspapers and edited the journals of the Belarusian Deputy Club, including “Syn Bielarusa” (“The Son of a Belarusian”), “Sialianskaja Praŭda” (“The Truth of a Farmworker”), “Holas Bielarusa” (“The Voice of a Belarusian”), “Bielaruskaja Dolia” (“Belarusian Destiny”), “Bielaruskaja Niva” (“Belarusian Cornfield”), “Iskra” (“Spark”).
 After the creation of the Belarusian Peasants' and Workers' Union in 1925, he worked in its editing committee on the invitation of Symon Rak-Michajłoŭski.

-On 12 October 1927 Luckievič was arrested by the Polish authorities and charged with cooperation with German and Soviet intelligence services.
-He was acquitted of all the charges by court at the beginning of 1928.
-Later that year he was re-arrested and acquitted again.
-In 1929 Luckievič was expelled from the Society of the Belarusian Schools because his views were not supported by the communists that had a strong position in the Society.
+On 12 October 1927, Luckievič was arrested by the Polish authorities and charged with cooperation with German and Soviet intelligence services.
+He was acquitted of all the charges by the court at the beginning of 1928.
+Later that year, he was re-arrested and acquitted again.
+In 1929, Luckievič was expelled from the Society of the Belarusian Schools because his views were not supported by the communists, who had a strong position in the Society.

-In 1930 the Polish authorities forbade the activities of the Belarusian Publishing Society headed by Luckievič.
-In 1931 he was fired from the Belarusian Gymnasium of Viĺnia.
+In 1930, the Polish authorities forbade the activities of the Belarusian Publishing Society headed by Luckievič.
+In 1931, he was fired from the Belarusian Gymnasium of Vilnius.
 Luckievič became a target of political speculations and attacks.
-Between 1933 and 1939 Belarusian newspapers and journals refused to publish his works.
+Between 1933 and 1939, Belarusian newspapers and journals refused to publish his works.
 Luckievič ceased his political activities and worked in the Belarusian Scientific Society and the Ivan Luckievič Belarusian Museum.
 In Soviet Belarus his books had to be burned according to the Order No 33 of the Head Department of literature and publishing houses of 3 June 1937 on “The List of literature that has to be confiscated from public libraries, education institutions and bookstores”.